Chart Color Schemes

 Boambee East is considerably less culturally diverse than average when assessed alongside AreaSearch's national rankings for language and cultural background related metrics

-Boambee East had a cultural diversity below average, with 88.9% born in Australia, 92.7% being citizens, and 95.7% speaking English only at home.
-Christianity was the predominant religion, comprising 51.2%.
-The most notable overrepresentation was in Other, which made up 1.5%, compared to Regional NSW's 0.8%.
+Boambee East's cultural diversity was below average, with 88.9% born in Australia, 92.7% being citizens, and 95.7% speaking English only at home.
+Christianity was the predominant religion at 51.2%.
+The category 'Other' was overrepresented at 1.5%, compared to Regional NSW's 0.8%.

 Frequently Asked Questions - Diversity